DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Introduction

-Based on this point, we propose DriveMLM, the first LLM-based AD framework that can perform close-loop autonomous driving in realistic simulators.
+Based on this point, we propose DriveMLM, an LLM-based AD framework that can perform close-loop autonomous driving in realistic simulators.
 To achieve this, we have three key designs: (1) We investigate the decision states of the behavioral planning module of the well-developed Apollo system~\cite{apollo_auto}, and transform them into forms that can be easily processed by LLMs.
-(2) We develop a multi-modal LLM (MLLM) planner that can accept the current multi-modal inputs including multi-view images, LiDAR point clouds, traffic rules, system messages, and user instructions, and predict the decision state; (3) To obtain enough training data for behavioral planning state alignment, we manually collect 280 hours of driving data on CARLA, and convert them into decision state and corresponding explanation annotations by an efficient data engine.
+(2) We develop a multi-modal LLM (MLLM) planner that can accept the current multi-modal inputs including multi-view images, LiDAR point clouds, traffic rules, system messages, and user instructions, and predict the decision state; (3) To obtain enough training data for behavioral planning state alignment, we manually collect 280 hours of driving data on CARLA~\cite{dosovitskiy2017carla}, and convert them into decision state and corresponding explanation annotations by an efficient data engine.
 With these designs, we can obtain an MLLM planner that can make decisions based on the driving scenes and user requirements, and its decisions can be easily converted into vehicle control signals for closed-loop driving.

-Our work has the following advantages: (1) Benefiting from the aligned decision states, our MLLM planner can be easily integrated with existing modular AD systems, such as Apollo, to achieve closed-loop driving without requiring any major changes or modifications.
-(2) By taking language instruction as input, our model can handle both user needs (\eg, overtaking a car) and high-level system messages (\eg, defining basic driving logic).
-This makes our model more flexible and adaptable to different driving situations and corner cases.
-(3) It can provide interpretability and explain different decisions.
-This enhances the transparency and trustworthiness of our model, as it can explain its actions and choices to the user.
+Our work offers several advantages, including: (1) \textbf{Plug-and-Play.} Our MLLM planner's alignment with decision states allows seamless integration with existing modular autonomous driving (AD) systems like Apollo~\cite{apollo_auto} and AutoPilot \cite{tesla_autopilot}.
+This integration enables closed-loop driving without significant alterations or adjustments to the existing systems.
+(2) \textbf{Interactive.} Leveraging the common knowledge and logical reasoning abilities of LLMs and taking language instructions as input, our model can comprehend high-level system messages, such as basic driving logic and complex user instructions.
+This makes our model more flexible and adaptable to diverse driving scenarios and corner cases.

-In summary, the contribution of this work is three folds:
+In summary, our main contributions are three folds:

 (1) We propose an LLM-based AD framework that bridges the gap between LLM and closed-loop driving by aligning the output of LLMs with the decision states of behavioral planning modules.